 2. Combine IF and VLOOKUP Functions to Calculate Sales Commission

-We can combine the IF and VLOOKUP functions to calculate the sales commission in Excel.
+We can calculate the sales commission in Excel by Combining the IF function and the VLOOKUP function.
 We will use the IF function to test logic and the VLOOKUP function to look for the commission rates in a table.
 Here, we will use a dataset that contains information about the Sales and Target amount of some salesmen.
 If a salesman achieves or equals Target, then he will get a commission.
 Otherwise, he won’t get any commission.
 Also, each tier has a different commission rate.

 Let’s observe the steps to know how we can use the combination of the IF and VLOOKUP functions to calculate sales commission.